Upgrade to remove ads

 Terms in this set (32)

-Journalists who wrote about the corrupt side of business and public life in mass circulation magazines during the 20th Century
+One of the magazine journalists who exposed the corrupt side of business and public life in the 1900s.

 Susan B. Anthony